JBEI/ice/README.txt

 Welcome to the JBEI Registry Software Version 2 (ICE).
 We hope you find our tools useful.
-More information, feature requests, bug reports, as well as discussions are available from our google project
+More information, feature requests, bug reports, as well as discussions are available from our Google Project
 page: http://code.google.com/p/gd-ice/

 CONTENTS:

 1. Requirements
 2. Getting the Source Code
-3. Using maven to build
+3. Using Maven
 4. Setup
 5. Contributing Code
+6. Credits

 ===============
 1. Requirements